MikeC5Star/git_practice/README.md

 # Project Title
+## Random Fact Generator

 **Description**
-> a brief Description of the Project
+> Program to display a random 'Moon Landing' Fact each time the progam is run.

 **Feature List**
-An orderd list of features
-1. Item one
-2. Item two
-3. item 3

-an Unordered list
-- item
-- item
-+ item
+1. Displays a MoonLanding Fact
+2. On button click updates to a new random moonlanding fact